 This Modern Library Paperback Classics edition is set from the definitive Ohio State University Press Centenary edition of the novel.

-Nathaniel Hawthorne (1805-64) was an American novelist and short-story writer.
+Nathaniel Hawthorne (1805–64) was an American novelist and short story writer.
 He was born in Salem, Massachusetts, and graduated from Bowdoin College.
-His first novel, Fanshawe, was published anonymously in 1828, followed by several collections of short stories, including Twice-Told Tales… More about Nathaniel Hawthorne
+His first novel, Fanshawe, was published anonymously in 1828, followed by several collections of short stories, including Twice-Told Tales and Mosses from an… More about Nathaniel Hawthorne